edsu/diary/README.md

 ---

+## 8/29/2023

+Today has been a whirlwind of unexpected adventures and unusual occurrences.
+Walking through the small town of *Swains*, the cobblestone paths seemed to have evolved with those who have walked them over numerous centuries, my steps echoing their stories.
+The houses, mystifyingly *windowed*, held *obscure* histories within, making me feel like an impassive *gazer*.
+One could imagine stories of *repentance*, love, war, and the piquant odours of homemade *Kriegsbrot* lingering in the air.
+At the weekly local fair, the *besom* maker had an interesting new addition - a product he humorously named '*Remmonmethoar*', a fragrant *myrrh*-based mixture he claimed made his brooms '*glowingly*' effective.
+Somewhere down in the eastern corner of the fair, a quaint little shop sold *mool* cloth, an *obscure* merchandise in these parts, woven *gimply* yet holding a rare beauty of its own.
+Towards the evening, there was a sense of *communing* nostalgia as I sat at a café, *gilty* fixtures casting an inviting glow in the dimming twilight.
+Just when the day was about to retire, there came an unexpected jolt, a slight *shock* that bewildered the *noduz* cat lazing next to my table.
+Oh, unexpected 'joys' of the hilly town!

 ## 8/28/2023

 In the deepest recesses of my thoughts, the faces of my *ancestors* *willingly* puzzle me.
 They *tread* the paths of history silently, leaving *consternation* and curiosity in their wake.
 I found fragments of stories, *forked* narratives woven intricately by *biographists*.
 These are not clean tales by any stretch, they are the *dirty* realities of lived experiences.
 At times, I find myself staring at the worn *topsail* of old ships they might have sailed, each thread a testament to a voyage traveled.
 An unusual bibliographic reference today guided me to a peculiar work by *Gaultherus*.
 It was as if he *chaseth* the polar star *Arctus* so fiercely in his writings, yet paused to *dally* on the intricate *weave* of history's fabric.
 His focus sways between the trials of Saint *Pauli* in the ancient texts, to the costs documented by *Kosten* in his *northeastern* expedition.
 As the weight of language *conundrums* piling up, I realized how much we shape history and the stories we choose to share.
 This intellectual journey then brought my mind to *Cuba*, a land so distant yet echoing stories of courage in every corner.
 Such resilience, indeed.